How the Mayweather v McGregor fight came to be made

 November 30, 2016 - Following six months in which many observers remained sceptical and suspected the publicity-hungry fighters were attempting to further build their already significant reputations, McGregor was granted a boxing licence in California.

-January 11, 2017 - The public negotiations begin with Mayweather offering the Irishman $15million to fight him, and then White within 48 hours offering each fighter $25million.
+January 11, 2017 - The public negotiations begin with Mayweather offering the Irishman 15million US dollars to fight him, and then White within 48 hours offering each fighter 25million US dollars.

 February 15, 2017 - America's Mayweather, so often determined to remain in control of any significant announcements via social media, writes on Instagram: "There hasn't been any deal made in regards to a fight between myself and any other fighter."